27 Student Discounts That Can Save You Money in 2022

 Students in degree-granting colleges or universities can enjoy Apple Music (together with Apple TV+) for $4.99 per month (a 50-percent discount) for up to 48 months; those months don't have to be all in a row.
 Apple uses UNiDAYS to verify that you are a student, so you will have to provide a ".edu" email address for validation.
 If your 48 months are up or if UNiDAYS finds that you are no longer a student, you will automatically be enrolled as an individual member at the regular price.

 At select Cinemark theatres across the U.S., showing a valid student ID at the box office will get you special discounts.
 Days, times, and other restrictions vary by location.

 Many teams offer special pricing for students.
 For instance, the Chicago Cubs have a select number of college discount games that allow students to get reduced-price tickets to home games at Wrigley Field.
 Boston also has a special program where students with a valid college ID get tickets for games at Fenway Park for only $9.

 5. Museums and cultural centers

 Plenty of museums across the country offer discounted admission for students.
-At the Museum of Modern Art in Manhattan, for example, full-time students from some New York-area colleges and universities actually get in for free.
+For example, at the Museum of Modern Art in Manhattan, full-time students from some New York-area colleges and universities get in for free.
 Here are some other museums and cultural centers that offer special rates for students:

 Student Discounts on Travel and Transportation